-The accompanying financial statements of the New Albany School District have been prepared in conformity with generally accepted accounting principles (GAAP) as prescribed by the Governmental Accounting Standards Board (GASB).
+The accompanying financial statements of the school district have been prepared in conformity with generally accepted accounting principles (GAAP) as prescribed by the Governmental Accounting Standards Board (GASB).
 GASB is the accepted standard-setting body for governmental accounting and financial reporting principles.
-The most significant of the New Albany School District's accounting policies are described below.
+The most significant of the school district's accounting policies are described below.